-Brownfield Bog Professional Review and Guide
+Brownfield Bog Professional Guide

 "During the summer, when the nearby Saco River is overrun with canoeists, you can paddle undisturbed on Brownfield Bog.
 The Brownfield Bog Wildlife Management Area, maintained by the state, contains hundreds of acres of bog to explore.
 When we paddled here on a warm, sunny October day, the bigtooth aspen leaves reflected golden light onto the water, along with a beautiful view of the snowdusted White Mountains off in the distance.
 An extensive grassy area at the end of the road would make a scenic area for a picnic.